Lubricants and Solvents

 products we use in our shop.
 Also included here

 are safety procedures and tips.

 THE FOLLOWING MAY NOT BE REPRODUCED

 WITHOUT PERMISSION FROM THE AUTHOR ©

-- Film Fluid: A wonderful product, this oil is solvent free,
+- Fluid Film: A wonderful product, this oil is solvent free,

 and has a viscosity higher than WD-40 (next).
 We use it for caster

-lubrication because it maintains a good film between ball bearing contact
+lubrication because it maintains a good layer between ball bearing contact

 points.
 This product is excellent for corrosion protection, especially